eye-division/jennyblyth/_gallery/alan-berman.md

   pot ‘kumbh’ translates literally as *body*, and has been used widely in Indian Art and Literature to mean woman, bounty, earth and plentitude.
-Where Bernard Leach spoke of ‘*the lip, the neck and the shoulder’*, Betty Blandino, Oxford potter, described the ideal pot as ‘*so full as to stretch the skin’.&nbsp;* Hans Coper, Lucie Rie - referred to as *Godmother of Potting*, and Betty Blendino, have been Berman’s most treasured muses, and it is that feeling of plentitude that Berman seeks to achieve.&nbsp;
+Where Bernard Leach spoke of ‘*the lip, the neck and the shoulder’*, Betty Blandino, Oxford potter, described the ideal pot as ‘*so full as to stretch the skin’.*&nbsp;
+  Hans Coper, Lucie Rie - referred to as *Godmother of Potting*, and Betty Blendino, have been Berman’s most treasured muses, and it is that feeling of plentitude that Berman seeks to achieve.&nbsp;